-If you’re on Pinterest as much as I am, you’ll have seen all of the beautiful coffee table dexoration ideas, and like me you have probably thought ‘ya, right’ because you know it wouldn’t last five minutes in your house!!
+If you’re on Pinterest as much as I am, you’ll have seen all of the beautiful coffee table decoration ideas, and like me, you have probably thought ‘ya, right’ because you know it wouldn’t last five minutes in your house!!

 But I believe there is a way to have a beautifully displayed coffee table that not only looks good but is also child friendly.

 1. Use a wooden tray to keep it together

 Wood is a child’s friend.
 It’s solid, durable, and can mask all the fingerprints that you haven’t had time to clean!
 A wooden tray is also sturdy enough that you can pick it up, with all the contents in place, and move it out of the way for a board game in the evening.

 Having a tray on your coffee table helps to keep everything together so you can teach your child that if you take something off to look at, you put it back on the tray after.
 It may not be in a perfect position but at least it’s in the general area!!

 Fake flowers used to be awful, like really awful!
 But in recent years they have improved so much and the attention to detail means it can be hard to know the difference if you buy decent quality.